Processors Part II

 Architectures can also define other special-purpose registers, but you get the point about how they work.
 I’ll talk about what they mean when needed.

-On the x86 and x86_64 architectures, which run on modern desktop computers, the registers have stranger names and widths.
+On the x86 and x8664 architectures, which run on modern desktop computers, the registers have stranger names and widths.
 Because Intel has specifically designed x86 (which debuted in the 70s) to be permanently backwards-compatible, as registers widened, they accumulated names.
-So the same register element has up to three different names, referring to which parts of the register are accessed.
+So the same register element has up to three different names, referring to which _parts of the register are accessed.
 For example, ax is the bottom two bytes of register ax, eax is the bottom four bytes (32-bits) of register ax, and rax is the entire eight bytes (64-bits) of register ax.

 This is important because Intel has also designed the x86 Instruction Set to remain backwards compatible, so as CPUs grew in width, the old instructions and operating modes stuck around.